-Consistent with Code of Federal Regulations Title 40 (40 CFR) §257.90 through §257.94, AECI has installed and certified a groundwater monitoring network for the Ash Pond System at THEC (Haley & Aldrich, 2019) and has collected groundwater samples for the analysis of Appendix III constituents.
+Consistent with Title 40 Code of Federal Regulations (40 CFR) § 257.90 through § 257.94, AECI has installed and certified a groundwater monitoring network for the Ash Pond System at THEC (Haley & Aldrich, 2019a) and has collected groundwater samples for the analysis of Appendix III constituents.
 AECI conducted statistical analyses of the groundwater quality results to determine if any of the Appendix III constituents were present in groundwater samples collected from downgradient monitoring wells at concentrations with a statistically significant increase (SSI) above background.
-Statistical evaluation of baseline samples for Appendix III constituents detected SSIs above background levels downgradient of the Ash Pond System for boron, sulfate, and TDS at MW-3, boron at MW-5, and boron at MW-6.
+Statistical evaluation of baseline samples for Appendix III constituents detected SSIs above background levels downgradient of the Ash Pond System for boron, sulfate, and TDS at MW-3; boron at MW-5; and boron at MW-6.
 The original Alternate Source Demonstration (ASD) document was prepared in April 2018 in response to the SSIs observed during baseline sampling, and described the source of the elevated boron, sulfate, and TDS concentrations in CCR monitoring wells downgradient of the Ash Pond System.
-This updated ASD document incorporates additional recent groundwater quality data from the February 2022 semi-annual detection monitoring sampling event further supporting conclusions of the original 2018 ASD.
+A revision of the 2018 ASD was completed in December 2022 which included more recent analytical data from the February 2022 semiannual monitoring event, and additional site-specific background data which supported the original conclusions of the 2018 ASD.
+This updated ASD document incorporates recent groundwater quality data from the February 2024 semiannual detection monitoring sampling event, further supporting conclusions of the ASD.

-Pursuant to 40 CFR §257.94(e)(2), the owner or operator may demonstrate that a source other than the CCR unit caused the statistically significant increase over background levels for a constituent or that the statistically significant increase resulted from error in sampling, analysis, statistical evaluation, or natural variation in groundwater quality.
+Pursuant to 40 CFR § 257.94(e)(2), the owner or operator may demonstrate that a source other than the CCR unit caused the statistically significant increase over background levels for a constituent or that the statistically significant increase resulted from error in sampling, analysis, statistical evaluation, or natural variation in groundwater quality.
 The Rule provides 90 days from determination that a SSI over background exists to complete an ASD for Appendix III constituents.
 If a successful demonstration is completed and certified by a qualified professional engineer, the CCR unit may continue in detection monitoring.
 If, however, an alternate source of the Appendix III SSI is not identified, the owner or operator must initiate an assessment monitoring program within 90 days following the ASD period.
-This report documents the findings and conclusions of an ASD completed for boron, sulfate, and TDS at the Ash Pond System at THEC prepared in response to SSIs observed in baseline samples, and subsequent sampling events.
+This report documents the findings and conclusions of an ASD completed for boron, sulfate, and TDS at the Ash Pond System at THEC prepared in response to SSIs observed during sampling events.